What the world of renting looks like around the globe

-Studying global rental trends is a great way to gain insight into the current trends of the property market.
+Studying global rental trends is a great way to gain insight into the current property market.

 Higher rent percentages can mean that a market has become less affordable for people.
 Likewise, a downward trend can mean that prospective buyers are finding it easier to break into the market.